-Starting a Home Orchard
+DIY – Starting a Home Orchard – The Planning

 *this post contains affiliate links for more information check out our disclosure page here*

-We also placed the fruit trees very close to our new veggie garden making it easy for me to water both our fruit trees and vegetables all at the same time.
+We also placed the fruit trees very close to our new veggie garden making it easy for me to water both our fruit trees & vegetables all at the same time.

-After reading & researching heirloom trees I ordered 6 more trees (a Fearns Pippin apple, a Newtown Pippin apple, a Seckel pear, a Redhaven peach, a Santa Rosa Plum and a Lapins Cherry) from Trees of Antiquity.
+After reading & researching heirloom trees I ordered 6 more trees (a Fearns Pippin apple, a Newtown Pippin apple, a Seckel pear, a Redhaven peach, a Santa Rosa Plum & a Lapins Cherry) from Trees of Antiquity.

 We marked out the spots to plant the fruit trees so they would be about 12 feet apart (note the dead fallen tree we had to take down to make room for our fruit trees).

 I dug the holes about 3-4 feet around and 1-2 feet deep.

-After placing the tree in the center of the hole I back filled the hole with the hole’s original dirt making sure that the graft part of the tree was at least 2 inches above the soil line.
+After placing the tree in the center of the hole, I back filled the hole with the hole’s original dirt making sure that the graft part of the tree was at least 2 inches above the soil line.